- What is the purpose of the program?

 The DNP program is highly competitive.
 A 3.5 grade point average is required for admission into the DNP program.

-The tuition is $42,000 and accepted students pay a $1,000 seat fee.
+The tuition is $44,000 and accepted students pay a $1,000 seat fee.
 This fee is not applied towards tuition.
 The University bills a student fee of $30 per semester.
+There is a $400 graduation fee at the end of the program.